rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 }
 ```

 Both approaches are necessary because of a particular language aspect of JavaScript: A method's `this` is depending on the call-site, not the site of the method definition.
 I understand how tedious and very alien this seems, especially if you come from a language where `this` always refers to the instance that was being called like Java.
 At the same time though, it's a pretty universal concept of the language, one that libraries provided universal solutions for that were translatable to other libraries as well.
-The important thing to note here: **My brain's pattern matching worked, no matter if I was doing this in `jQuery` 10 years ago, `knockoutJS` 8 years ago, or `React` 5 years ago.** Nowadays,
+The important thing to note here: **My brain's pattern matching worked, no matter if I was doing this in `jQuery` 10 years ago, `knockoutJS` 8 years ago, or `React` 5 years ago.** Explaining this to students at any point in time enabled them to work in any of the other libraries.
+Nowadays,
 this issue has further been taken care of with the introduction of [arrow-functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and their distinctive syntax.

 ## Enter React hooks

 React hooks are magic.
 To cut it short, it effectively is the framework hiding global state from me, and linters and heuristics preventing me from accidentally messing with it in "the wrong way".
-Don't get me wrong, they're a pleasure to use and I wouldn't trade them for the verbosity of how we used to use classes or _higher-order-functions_ whenever we needed local state. **At the same time they introduce a mechanism that I would've usually expected to be universally present in a language, rather than specifically bound to a framework.**
+Don't get me wrong, they're a pleasure to use and I wouldn't trade them for the verbosity of how we used to use classes whenever we needed local state. **At the same time they introduce a mechanism that I would've usually expected to be universally present in a language, rather than specifically bound to a framework.**

 ## Deep Dive: How hooks work

 React hooks introduce so called "memory cells".
 I'm vastly over-simplifing it as the actual implementation uses linked lists, but you can think of it like this:

-Each call to a function like `useState` being assigned a number from a global sequence outside of your application code, from the first one at the top node of the current render tree to the last ones at the leaves. **A call** to `useState` will always work on the "memory cell" with that number, and thus provide specific "local" state to that particular call of a function that usually wouldn't be able to have state due to the design of the language.
+Each call to a function like `useState` is being assigned a number from a global sequence outside of your application code, from the first one at the top node of the current render tree to the last ones at the leaves. **A call** to `useState` will always work on the "memory cell" with that number, and thus provide specific "local" state to that particular call of a function that usually wouldn't be able to have state due to the design of the language.

 That's right, hooks makes it so that **every call** of a hooks-function has its own specific local state.
 Not only does the function have an identity, suddenly the call itself inside the rendering context has an identity that is relevant to the functioning of the application.
+Even for impure functions, this is quite a new category of impurity!

 ```jsx
 const MyCounter = ({ initialValue }) => {